Verilator handling of combo always block

 Both methods are also probably reasonable, add the switch and it would have the same effect as setting that meta comment on all combo always'.

-#5 Updated by Jie Xu almost 5 years ago
+#5 Updated by Jie Xu over 5 years ago

 The reason I want a switch is that it is quite difficult to find all the cases in a relative large design.
 And this is really important one as it may affect both the simulator performance and accuracy.